 George feels a small but noticeable change in the air.
 His smile fades, his stomach tightens.
 He wants to hurry down the street to the brewery, but since he is flat broke, he can only stand before his wife like the accused before a jury, helpless to defend himself against the trumped up charges.
 With mounting horror, he watches Billy approach his mother.
 He looks like a toy soldier on the march, chin held high, shoulders back.
 A terrifying vision of precocity, a diabolical scourge.
 Suddenly the boy whirls on his heels, points an accusatory finger at his father and, flashing a malevolent grin, holds up the deck of playing cards.

 Trackbacks from: Zoloft Cost.
 Zoloft Cost.
 Zoloft Cost.
-Purchase Zoloft online.
-Herbal Zoloft.
-Buying Zoloft online over the counter.
+Zoloft pics.
+Taking Zoloft.
+Zoloft reviews.